Skin Laser Treatments

 Is laser hair reduction the same as laser hair removal?

 No — and the distinction matters.
 "Laser hair reduction" is the accurate clinical framing: substantial reduction in hair density and thickness, sustained on maintenance, but rarely complete elimination of all hair growth.
-"Permanent hair removal" promises that some clinics make are not supported by clinical evidence.
+"Total hair removal" promises that some clinics make are not supported by clinical evidence.
 The Laser Hair Reduction Hub covers this in detail with honest reduction-not-removal language.

 Are lasers painful?